First-Hand:Bing Crosby and the Recording Revolution

 The 1954 show was the first real introduction of Bing Crosby to the television audiences.
 However, he had been doing walk-ons and other television appearances on shows hosted by other people.
 To keep his name in front of the radio audiences, Bing prerecorded short radio shows beginning in 1954 and going into 1962.
 These included shows with Buddy Cole and his group and Rosemary Clooney that were syndicated and distributed to stations that wanted them.
 Buddy Cole used a recording technique invented by Les Paul, who also was a good friend of Bing.
 The record over-process is where one person would play or sing different parts.
 Each part then would be mixed with the earlier parts and recorded over the previous one.
 Bing gave Les Paul one of the Ampex 400 recorders, and Les modified it with a second playback head.
 This modification permitted him and his wife Mary Ford to do their famous record-over recordings.
 Les Paul also worked with Jack Mullin at the Electronic Division to improve the process.

 The show with Buddy Cole lasted until 1958 when Bing had a video recorder to use.
 It was during this period that many changes came to tape recording.
 A lot of them were from Jack Mullin and the Electronic Division of the Bing Crosby Enterprises (BCE) operating out of a small facility in the BCE Building at 9030 Sunset Boulevard.
-The road to the video recorder was much more involved and slower than Bing would have liked.
-He always was around to encourage the project, and when Ampex decided to build their version he was supportive of them.
+The road to the video recorder was much more involved and slower than Bing would have liked, but he always was around to encourage the project.
+When Ampex decided to build their version, he was supportive of them and encouraged exchanges between the two groups.
 Bing wanted a video recorder.

 Bing Crosby Enterprises